nina9753/LiBra/README.md

 # LiBra
-Android Studio app that calculates your bra size using object dectection
+Android Studio app that calculates your bra size using an AR Ruler